I-70 West Vail Pass Auxiliary Lanes | Planning Phase

 Environmental Assessment & Section 4(f) Evaluation Public Review Presentation

 Prefer to take your time and zoom in on graphics in the video?
-View this set of static video content:
+For access to project video, documents, such as findings and environmental assessments, please contact the project team.

 About the Study